Everyone is on Facebook, X (Twitter), Instagram and even TikTok. But can these social media channels help you sell more books?

 What does work, though, is the slower process of building your author name recognition and reputation.

-You should become a provider of relevant, useful, and perhaps entertaining information pertinent to your domain as a writer.
+You should become a provider of relevant, helpful, and perhaps entertaining information pertinent to your domain as an author.

 A well-written and maintained blog linked or shared to social media is the logical means to do this.

-Writing and publishing original and intelligent blog posts and articles are the best way to sell books indirectly on social media.
+Writing and publishing original and intelligent blog posts and articles is the best way to sell books indirectly on social media.

 Commenting on other blogs is another great way of leveraging social media and building your profile.

-Sharing comments also helps start a conversation, which is what social media is all about.
+Sharing your thoughts helps start a conversation, which is what social media is all about.

 You need to think about how you can best use each platform.